 Future planning applications for the site will need to be accompanied by a range of documents and detailed plans which clearly demonstrate how the SPD strategy will be achieved in an integrated and holistic way.
 This is to ensure that a comprehensive approach is taken to delivering the vision for Kneller Hall.
-Any planning application will also need to be supported by a strategy which identifies how the history of the site, both as a residence and as the home to the Royal Military School of Music, can be referenced.
-This should include a site-wide approach to the interpretation of the site's heritage, including from a landscape perspective.
+Any planning application will also need to be supported by a plan which identifies how the history of the site, both as a residence and as the home to the Royal Military School of Music, can be referenced.
 This may include, but not be limited to, a permanent display on the site which captures the 'journey' of Kneller Hall and its grounds from the seventeenth through to the twenty-first century.
-The comprehensive approach to developing the site should be informed by the Heritage Assets Assessment (and the reference documents referred to in it) produced to support the development of this SPD.